ku-cylee/ca-mgmt-server/docs/api.md

     ```
     - 403
         + Requester is student and the requester is not author of the bomb `bombId`.
-        + The lab of the bomb `bombId` is not yet open or closed.
+        + Requester is student and the lab of the bomb `bombId` is not yet open.
     - 404
         + Bomb `bombId` does not exist.
-        + The lab of the bomb `bombId` does not exist or is deleted.
+        + The lab of the bomb `bombId` is deleted.

 ### POST /defuse
 * Request